dmangame/dmanai/README.md

 engine instance.
 By default, using the app engine flag will run them on http://dmangame-app.appspot.com.
 Anyone can use this app engine instance and it's encouraged.
 See the dmangame repository for more information on using app engine.

+## module loading

+If you want your AI to be usable by others via the remote AI schema and you have multiple files, you'll have to make sure any module dependencies you import are imported via the 'require\_dependency' function in your main AI class.
+It knows whether your AI is being loaded from github or filesystem and imports the module from the same place.

+See dmanai/remote\_dep.py for an example AI with dependencies.

 ## registering an AI to play in ladder matches.